Trump-Biden First Presidential Debate: Key Takeaways

 Trump again touted the possibility of having a vaccine before Nov.
 1, adding that the military was ready to deliver the vaccine to the people.
 Biden countered, saying, "This is the same man who told you, by Easter, this would be gone away."

-Biden On Defunding Police: Trump came down heavily on his rival over law enforcement, accusing Biden of wanting to defund the police.
+Biden: I'm Opposed To Defunding The Police: Trump came down heavily on his rival over law enforcement, accusing Biden of wanting to defund the police.

 "I'm totally opposed to defunding the police officers," Biden retorted.
 "The vast majority of police officers are good, honorable, decent people."

-Trump On Racial Discrimination Protests: Biden decried Trump's record on race and accused him of dividing the people.
+Trump on Race-Related Protests: Biden decried Trump's record on race and accused him of dividing the people.
 "This is a president who has used everything as a dog whistle to try to generate racist hatred."
 Trump attacked the former vice-president on his legislative record.
 "You've treated the African-American population about as bad as anybody in this country."

-Trump claimed he was doing better with African-Americans than any Republican had done in a long time.
+Trump claimed he was doing better with African-Americans than any Republican has ever done in a long time.
 Trump claimed the race-related protests in Portland and elsewhere are run by "radical left Democrats."
-He decried Antifa's alleged role in the violence related to the recent protests but declined to denounce white supremacist groups.
+He decried Antifa's alleged role in the violence related to the recent protests, but declined to denounce white supermacist groups.

 Biden On Tax Policy: Biden wants to eliminate the 2017 Tax Cuts and Jobs Act, and called for extending help to the "people who need help."
 Corporate taxes would be brought back to 28% instead of the present 21%, he said.
-The former vice president pitched his "Buy American" proposal that would prioritize manufacturing in the country.
+The former vice president pitched his "Buy American" proposal that would prioritise manufacturing in the country.

 Trump was critical of the record of the previous Obama administration in wake of the Great Recession and pointed out the rising stock markets as a testament to his success, saying, "When the stock market goes up, it equals jobs."

-On Integrity Of Election Results: Trump reiterated his claims over mail-in voting, saying millions of unsolicited ballots are being sent all over the country.
+On Integrity of Election Results: Trump reiterated his claims over mail-in voting, saying millions of unsolicited ballots are being sent all over the country.

 The accusations of fraud mainly centered around voters being turned away from an early voting site in Philadelphia on Tuesday and also on ballots being thrown in the trash last week.
 The Associated Press reported that the first incident occurred as the poll watchers hadn't yet been accredited to observe and the second incident occurred in a Republican-controlled election office and was reported to authorities.